oktadev/okta-blog/_source/_posts/2020-09-14-deno-with-auth.md

 deno run -A index.ts
 ```

-{% img blog/first-deno-with-auth/app-profile-page.png alt:"Profile Page" width:"800" %}{: .center-image }
+{% img blog/first-deno-with-auth/app-profile-page.png alt:"Profile Page" width:"600" %}{: .center-image }

 Once it's running you will be able to click on the profile link on the home page and will be redirected to Okta's hosted login page.
-Once you've logged in, you'll be directed back to the profile page and you'll see your ID token's properties displayed in a list
+Once you've logged in, you'll be directed back to the profile page and you'll see your ID token's properties displayed in a list.

 ## Learn More About Deno and Node.js